 Day to day

-Although living with a vestibular disorder can be distressing and sometimes debilitating, most people learn how to manage their symptoms and any associated problems.
-This page includes some simple tips on how to cope with living with dizziness and imbalance, and the section includes in-depth information on the following subjects:
+Living with a vestibular disorder can be distressing and sometimes debilitating.
+Most people, however, learn how to manage their symptoms and any associated problems.
+This page includes some tips on how to cope with dizziness and imbalance day to day, as well as further information on some specific topics.

 - Coping with vertigo on special occasions